How old does a baby have to be for a DNA test?

 The final option is known as a non-invasive prenatal paternity test.
 A non-invasive paternity test is a test that does not require the assistance of a doctor.
-It is a simple blood draw sample collection taken from the mother and buccal swab DNA sample collection from the alleged father.
+It is a simple blood draw sample collection taken from the mother and a buccal swab DNA sample collection from the alleged father.
 This option is the most expensive paternity testing option.
 Prices range anywhere from $1700.00 to $2100.00.
 Please note, A non-invasive prenatal paternity test is not covered by insurance.
 All sample collections will be performed at a DNA sample collection facility.
+Currently, IDTO does not offer non-invasive prenatal paternity testing services.

 It is important to note, This type of paternity test currently cannot be used as evidence in court.
 In the future, this may change but currently, a non-invasive prenatal paternity test is not considered a viable option to submit evidence to a family court judge or, an immigration office.
 As it stands, this test is best for the purpose of peace of mind.

 Currently, We do not offer this service but, In the coming months, we will offer this service for those in need.

 As we currently understand it.
 Most, If not all hospitals do not perform DNA testing services for the purposes of providing proof of relationship to the general public.
 In most cases, an alleged father or mother will usually research online themselves to find a DNA Paternity Testing facility near their home.
 In the event, that a person inquires about DNA relationship testing services at a hospital.
 Please expect the hospital to refer you to a DNA testing company like IDTO DNA Paternity Testing Center.